Jamlee/docker-laravel/README.md

 - PHP 5.6 ([Les RPM de Remi - Repository](http://rpms.famillecollet.com/))
 - Redis 2.8.19

-Prerequre tools:
+Prerequire tools:

 - docker(1.6+)
 - docker-compose(1.2+)
 - [pipework](https://github.com/jpetazzo/pipework)

+Prequire configiration:

+please add a record to a hosts file.

+     sudo echo "127.0.0.1  laravel.dev" >> /etc/hosts

-Before you run the command  `docker-compose up`,you must run a data container.it can keep the data of mysql not to be removed with `docker-compose rm`.
+Before you run the command  `docker-compose up`,you must create a data container.it can keep the data of mysql not to be removed with `docker-compose rm`.

     docker-compose -f data.yml up && docker-compose up

-Then open url http://localhost after those services started,you will get some useful information.
+Then open url http://localhost or http://laravel.dev after those services started,you will get some useful information.

 note:
-     if you execute `docker-compose -f data.yml up` again,you will lost your data of mysql. so you just need to do it once.
+     if you execute `docker-compose -f data.yml up` again,you will lost your data of mysql. so you just need to do it once.**I have perpared a initial laravel project for you**.

-#0x2 Create project of laravel
+#0x2 Create project of laravel by yourself

 You could run the command like follows to create a laravel project named `project` under the path `./webroot` :

     cd ./webroot
     laravel new project

-Note: you can also change the project name `project` to others such as `blog` or `www` in the file ./httpd.conf,and if you want to enter the container whom run apache inside,you can run `./ctl apache` to enter it faster.
+Note: you can also change the project name `project` to others such as `blog` or `www` in the file `./httpd.conf`,and if you want to enter the container whom run apache inside,you can run `./ctl apache` to enter it faster.

 Next,add a record to a hosts file.